andraugust/andraugust.github.io/quantum-1.md

 \end{align*}
 $$

-These matrices are interesting because they, along with the 2x2 identity matrix, form a basis with which any 2x2 Hermitian matrix can be expressed.
+These matrices are interesting because along with the 2x2 identity matrix they form a basis in which any 2x2 Hermitian matrix can be expressed.
 In otherwords if $$\sigma_i$$ denotes a Pauli matrix (including the identity) and $$a_i$$ is a real coefficient, then

 $$